 - 1. Determine the number of reactions needed.
 For PCR or sequencing analysis, one reaction per sample is usually sufficient.
-For recommendations on downstream applications, such as whole genome amplification or Next-Gen sequencing, please refer to Appendix A. - 2.
+If downstream analysis will involve whole genome amplification and labeling for microarray analysis, please refer to our recommendations in Appendix A. - 2.
 Two different binding buffers are included in the kit.
-For high salt conditions (high stringency reactions) we recommend using High Salt Binding Buffer.
-For low salt conditions (lower stringency reactions) we recommend using Low Salt Binding Buffer.
+For high salt conditions (high stringency reactions or DNA fragments containing more than 6 CpGs) we recommend using Binding Buffer AM8.
+For low salt conditions (lower stringency reactions or DNA fragments containing between 1-6 CpGs) we recommend using Binding Buffer AM9.
 It may be necessary to perform experiments with both binding conditions to determine the optimal conditions for the target of interest.